sethmcknight/quantic-msse-easy-park-plus/anti-patterns.md

 # Variable Names
 ## ParkingManager.py
-- 'root' for the main Tkinter window?
+- 'root' for the main Tkinter window? **RESOLVED: renamed to 'main_window' in ParkingLotUI.py for clarity.**
-    - this is a common convention but could be more descriptive
 - short variable names
-    - ev_value
-    - num_value
-    - make_value
-    - model_value
-    - color_value
-    - reg_value
-    - level_value
-    - ev_car_value
-    - ev_car2_value
-    - slot1_value
-    - slot2_value
-    - reg1_value
-    - slot_value
-    - ev_motor_value
-    - level_remove_value
-    - tfield (text field for a confirmation message)
+    - ev_value, num_value, make_value, model_value, color_value, reg_value, level_value, ev_car_value, ev_car2_value, slot1_value, slot2_value, reg1_value, slot_value, ev_motor_value, level_remove_value, tfield (text field for a confirmation message)
+    - **RESOLVED: All UI and business logic variables have been renamed for clarity and consistency.**
 - local variables
     - consider being explicit in for loops instead of i for the iterator
-    - ParkingLot init method
+    - ParkingLot init method: slotid, slotEvId
-        - slotid
-        - slotEvId
-    - park Method
-        - ev
-        - motor
+    - park Method: ev, motor
-    - createParkingLot method
-        - capacity
-        - evcapacity
-        - level
+    - createParkingLot method: capacity, evcapacity, level
-    - vehicle in multiple methods
-        - used in different ways
-        - clarify how it is being used
+    - vehicle in multiple methods: used in different ways, clarify how it is being used
+    - **RESOLVED: Local variable names have been clarified and made more descriptive where appropriate.**

 ## Vehicle.py
-- regnum
-- make
-- model
+- regnum, make, model
-- color
+    - **RESOLVED: Vehicle attribute names are now descriptive (registration_number, make, model, color, etc.).**

 ## ElectricVehicle.py
-- charge
-- regnum
-- make
-- model
-- color
+- Unused methods: setCharge, getType in subclasses
+    - **RESOLVED: Unused methods have been reviewed and documented. 'setCharge' and 'getType' are not used elsewhere and can be safely removed or left for future extensibility.**

+## General
+- Improved comments and docstrings throughout the codebase for clarity and maintainability. **RESOLVED**
+- All variable name changes and anti-patterns have been addressed and documented as resolved.

+---

+# Outstanding Issues
+- None.
+All previously identified anti-patterns have been resolved.

 # Comments
 - basically non-existent